Why is my vacuum dirty

 Cleaning

-The answer to 'why is my vacuum dirty' is that there are several common causes, including a full dust cup or bag, clogged filters, and built-up debris in the vacuum's interior.
-A dirty vacuum can result in reduced suction power, poor cleaning performance, and even potential damage to the machine.
+The answer to 'why is my vacuum dirty' is that a dirty vacuum is usually caused by a buildup of dust, debris, and hair in the vacuum's internal components.
+This can lead to reduced suction power, poor cleaning performance, and even damage to the vacuum over time.

 Step-by-Step Guide